Responding to a woman's reports of an intruder in her home, the Dutch

 discover.

 Another one-year-old child now freed of earthly cares is Māhina, a New Zealand girl whose parents tethered her above decks on the family yacht, moored in Fiji, before heading below to cook supper.
 When Mark and Kiri Toki returned from the galley after 'a few moments', their daughter was nowhere to be seen.
 The 13-month-old girl was eventually found floating in the waters below.
-According to a fund-raised page set up by the family, Māhina had managed to 'work free' of the rope-and-life-vest combo that should have kept her safe.
+According to a fund-raiser page set up by the family, Māhina had managed to 'work free' of the rope-and-life-vest combo that should have kept her safe.

 In contrast, the death of one-year-old Ra'Miyah Worthington was less directly attributable to the parents' actions, though one could question the wisdom of leaving one's daughter in the custody of an outfit that uses the spelling 'Kidz of the Future Childcare'.
 There were nine children in the van driven to that Omaha, Nebraska, child-care centre by 62-year-old Ryan Williams, and only eight disembarked, amid distractions caused by a boy Williams described as 'not wanting to get out of the van and go inside'.
 Ra'Miyah was found in the vehicle six hours later with an elevated body temperature, and Williams could be found guilty of child abuse by neglect resulting in death.